rsync

 - Transfer a file:

-path/to/source
+rsync path/to/source path/to/destination

 - Use archive mode (recursively copy directories, copy symlinks without resolving, and preserve permissions, ownership and modification times):